-I’m not a dessert maker and hopeless at baking, my husband begs me to stay away from it because it’s scientific and to stick with cooking cause it’s creative and forgiving!
-Fortunately, these banana fritters don’t even need measuring or a ‘recipe’, nothing scientific, all by adjusting consistency, my kind of dessert!
-I’ve made it many times and always turn out yummy whether I’ve used all purpose flour or whole wheat flour.
-Beware, they are quite filling and so addictive.
-It’s not like you’re going to make this often, so enjoy them.
+These banana fritters don’t even need measuring or a ‘recipe’, nothing scientific about it.
+It only requires adjusting consistency, my kind of dessert!
+I’ve made it many times and always turn out yummy whether I’ve used all purpose flour or whole wheat flour (see Consistency below).

 How to make Mom Hoh’s delish Malaysian Banana Fritters…